BasicWolf/archived-concrete-settings/docs/src/advanced.rst

    ADMIN_NAME is and how to use it.

 Note that extracting a docstring **works only if the settings are located in a readable file with source code!**
-Otherwise documentation has to be specified as an argument in :class:`Setting <concrete_settings.settings.Setting>`
+Otherwise documentation has to be specified as an argument in :class:`Setting <concrete_settings.setting.Setting>`
 constructor:

 .. testcode::